Museums and Botanical Garden

 Science is building knowledge – for natural history collections, this includes not only research work but also educational work to transport knowledge into the general public.
 In addition to school lessons, extracurricular places of learning, such as natural history museums, the showcases of natural history collections, are also in demand here.

-The SNSB museums present around 30 temporary exhibitions per year.
-Over 700,000 people visit the exhibitions of the Bavarian Natural History Collections, including the Botanical Garden, every year.
+The SNSB museums present around 30-40 temporary exhibitions per year.
+800,000 people visit the exhibitions of the Bavarian State Collections of Natural History, including the Botanical Garden, every year.

 Temporary Exhibitions